 Boxing is often compared to a chess match, and for good reason.
 A huge chunk of strategy involves knowing your opponent, paying close attention to certain mannerisms and habits he or she falls into.
 This allows you to recognize openings and then capitalize.

-You can study your opponents by watching video of them if available or listening to scouting reports usually done by your coaches.
+You can study your opponents by watching videos of them if available or listening to scouting reports usually done by your coaches.

 This makes whatever your coach tells you in the corner between rounds crucial to victory.
 In boxing, it is often the boxer who makes the best mid-fight adjustments that ends up pulling away towards victory at the end.